 Processing asylum applications tends to be a lengthy process.
 While applicants from certain countries are receiving refugee status granted with a high probability, e.g., persons from Chechnya or Syria, others may face long waiting periods.
 In Austria, in the wake of reforms to the asylum legislation, procedures were streamlined and accelerated in 2004, e.g., by raising the number of staff.
-Accordingly, the backlog of asylum cases has been reduced.
+Then the backlog of asylum cases has been reduced.
+With the new dimensions of inflows not only numbers of staff have to be raised but also procedures thought over.

 In the year 2013,4,100 asylum grants have been issued, somewhat more than in the previous year, but more than double the number have been rejected (10,400).
 These negative cases may result in refoulement, unless a return to the country of origin is unfeasible on humanitarian grounds (Test according to §8 of Asylum Law).
 In the latter case subsidiary protection status is granted and thus temporary residence status.
-In 2007 several cases made the public media, and a decision of the constitutional courts requested the Ministry of the Interior to clarify procedures by which residence may be granted to rejected asylum seekers on humanitarian grounds20.
+In 2007 several cases made the public media, and a decision of the constitutional courts requested the Ministry of the Interior to clarify procedures by which residence may be granted to rejected asylum seekers on humanitarian grounds.
 By April 1 2009, an amendment to the residence and asylum law (2005) came into effect (Fremdenrechtsnovelle 2009, BGBI.
 I Nr.
 29/2009).
 As a result, residence status on humanitarian grounds is regulated separately in either law, i.e. in the asylum act (§10 cites criteria on the basis of which permanent or temporary residence may be granted, procedures of the residence act (§§ 43 und 44 NAG 2005) have been extended.
 The catalogue of criteria is the same in asylum legislation (§ 10 Abs.
 2 Z 2 AsylG) as in the alien police law ((§66 Abs.
 2 FPG) and the residence act ((§1 Abs.
-3 NAG).21 In 2010 spectacular cases became known to the public, e.g. 8 year old twins (Kosovo Albanians) were put into a detention centre with their father before being deported October 7, which put the subject of humanitarian residence to 'integrated' asylum seekers back on the agenda.
+3 NAG).
+In 2010 spectacular cases became known to the public, e.g. 8 year old twins (Kosovo Albanians) were put into a detention centre with their father before being deported October 7, which put the subject of humanitarian residence to 'integrated' asylum seekers back on the agenda.
 The girls plus father were allowed to return after a couple of weeks while procedures were overhauled.

-20 Biffl - Bock Schappelwein (2008) collected information on legislation in other EU-MS and on the annual numbers of rejected asylum seekers who get residence granted on humanitarian grounds.
+&lt;sup>20 Biffl - Bock Schappelwein (2008) collected information on legislation in other EU-MS and on the annual numbers of rejected asylum seekers who get residence granted on humanitarian grounds.

-21 For more information see Biffl et al. (2009).
+&lt;sup>21 For more information see Biffl et al. (2009).